windmill-labs/windmilldocs/docs/intro.md

 # Introduction

-Windmill turns your scripts into internal apps and modules that automate repetitive workflows.
+Windmill turns your scripts into internal apps and composable steps of flows that automate repetitive workflows.
 It's common for engineers to hack together scripts to automate repetitive tasks for a non-technical user (sales, ops, customer support, customer success, etc).

 ### Use cases